 An alternative explanation for the lack of effects of predators in this study could be driven by the constrained feeding habits of Melissodes.
-Unlike generalist social bees,that can change floral hosts depending on predator presence, Melissodes are sunflower specialists and may be constrained to one or only a few pollen host species during their life at any given location.
+Unlike generalist social bees, which can change floral hosts depending on predator presence, Melissodes are sunflower specialists and may be constrained to one or only a few pollen host species during their life at any given location.
 Thus maximizing foraging, at least for pollen by females, may be the best strategy to mitigate combined risk of predation and resource competition.
-Therefore, ignoring other floral occupants altogether, both before and after landing, may be the best foraging strategy for the bee, as they gain access to more floral resources (Burns 2005) without losing time required to discriminate other occupants.
-This could also make intuitive sense, given that sunflowers are very large, and often occupied by many other types of insects simultaneously, such other bees, beetles, flies, butterflies, and also predators.
+Therefore, ignoring other floral occupants altogether, both before and after landing, may be the best foraging strategy for female bees, as they gain access to more floral resources (Burns 2005) without losing time required to discriminate other occupants.
+This could also make intuitive sense, given that sunflowers are very large, and often occupied by many other types of insects simultaneously, such as other bees, beetles, flies, butterflies, and also predators.
 The relative importance of competitive vs predatory interactions at flowers is relatively unstudied, but could play an important role in foraging decisions, especially for specialist solitary bees.

 In summary, our data suggest sex-specific differences in foraging behaviors of solitary bees, but little evidence that ambush bugs affected foraging behavior.
-These results suggest that cryptic predators are either rarely detected by these solitary bees, that foraging Melissodes do not alter their foraging behavior because of the perceived risk of predation, or that attacks may be too rare to have an impact on foraging behavior in the field.
+These results suggest that these predators are cryptic and either rarely detected by these solitary bees, that foraging Melissodes do not alter their foraging behavior because of the perceived risk of predation, or that attacks may be too rare to have an impact on foraging behavior in the field.
 The best foraging strategy for female solitary bees may thus be to largely ignore floral occupants when assessing floral characteristics and respond to floral occupants as necessary after landing.
 For males, tradeoffs between mate searching and foraging likely drive visitation frequency and duration more so than the presence of flower-occupying predators.
 Future work to disentangle flower versus patch level effects of flower-occupying predators could provide further insight into the effect of predator distribution on foraging behaviors of solitary bees.

 Table 1.
 Bee visitation and behavior by genus during the experiment.
 “Visits” is the total number of occurrences of each genus during the experiment.
 “Pollen” and “Nectar” are the number of pollen and nectar collection events recorded for each genus.
 “Male” and “Female” refers to the number of visits by each sex.
 “Ambush” and “Control” are the numbers of visits to flowers with or without ambush bugs, respectively